 - Sign up for email or text alerts to get notified when appointments are available near you.
 (Note: For text alerts, you must have a cell phone with text messaging).

 - If you don’t have email or a cell phone that receives texts, you can call (833) 422-4255, Monday through Friday 8 a.m. to 8 p.m., and Saturday to Sunday from 8 a.m. to 5 p.m. to sign up.

 - All vaccine clinics in California must ensure sites and services are accessible in accordance with the ADA (Americans with Disabilities Act) requirements.
 You can ask for accommodations that may be needed through My Turn.

 These sites may list community-based immunization sites.

-You can also find details on vaccination “super-sites” in your area.
-These include:
+You may also find details on vaccination “super-sites” in your area.

 Your healthcare provider

 Call your doctor or check their website to see if they have appointments available.